thedamphair/curso_mongodb/handsOn1.md

 ```
 - Ensure to have the `mongosh` commands installed (Check README file).
 - Use the `sample_mflix` database
+- Use the `basicUsage` function file
+    - Uncomment the import at `index.ts` file
+    - Comment or leave the default imports
+- Print your results for the following questions

 ## Question 1
 - Make a count of total documents of collection `movies`